-Alice has a dilemma.
-She has designed an amazing workshop that’s perfect for the clients she loves to work with, but she’s feeling awkward around how to promote it authentically.
+She’s designed a workshop that’s perfect for the clients she loves to work with, but she’s feeling awkward about how to promote it authentically.
 Every time she goes to mention it – by email, on social media, in conversation – she can’t seem to shake the notion that she’s annoying people.

 How can Alice promote this great offering without becoming an annoying spammer?

 And how can you promote your products and services, authentically and freely?

 The key is to promote to an email list that has given you permission to do so